Caliente Hipódromo

-The Caliente Hipódromo, formerly named the Agua Caliente Racetrack and the Agua Caliente Casino and Resort, is a resort and casino that includes a greyhound racing and former horse racing track in Tijuana, Baja California, Mexico.
-The racetrack opened in December 1929 at a cost of $2.5 million, while the adjacent Agua Caliente Casino and Hotel had opened in June 1928, later going defunct.
+The Caliente Hipódromo, formerly named the Agua Caliente Racetrack and the Agua Caliente Casino and Resort, is a resort and casino that formerly included a greyhound racing and horse racing track in Tijuana, Baja California, Mexico.
+The racetrack opened in December 1929 at a cost of $2.5 million, while the adjacent Agua Caliente Casino and Hotel had opened in June 1928, later going defunct in 1935.

 After the racetrack underwent renovations, the complex added the Estadio Caliente sports and concert stadium in 2007.
 Caliente Hipódromo is currently the largest branch of the Casino Caliente casino chain, and beyond the racetrack and arena, it houses a casino with race betting, hundreds of slot machines, a restaurant and a Starbucks café.

 History

 Early years

-The Agua Caliente Casino and Hotel opened in June 1928 in Tijuana, Baja California, Mexico.
-The vast and spectacular resort opened on June 22, 1928 outside the Mexican city of Tijuana in Baja California, in what is now the Agua Caliente neighborhood.
+The vast and spectacular Agua Caliente Casino and Hotel opened in June 22, 1928 outside Tijuana, Baja California, Mexico, in what is now the Agua Caliente neighborhood.
 It was designed by the prominent North American architect Wayne McAllister.
 Gambling and horse racing were illegal in neighboring California, as was alcohol due to Prohibition, so many wealthy Americans and Hollywood celebrities flocked to Agua Caliente.

 An associated racetrack opened in December 1929 at a cost of $2.5 million.
-Like the resort, the racetrack was designed by Wayne McAllister and built by wealthy Americans Baron Long, a Los Angeles nightclub owner, Wirt Bowman, owner of the Tijuana gambling establishment, The Foreign Club, and James Coffroth, a member of the local Tijuana horse racing establishment.
+Like the resort, the racetrack was designed by Wayne McAllister and built by wealthy Americans Baron Long, a Los Angeles nightclub owner, Wirt Bowman, owner of the Tijuana gambling establishment The Foreign Club, and James Coffroth, a member of the local Tijuana horse racing establishment.
 Some sources note the fourth partner was Abelardo L. Rodríguez, Military Commander and Governor of Baja California, and future President of Mexico.
 The lavish resort and racetrack on the Mexican border was popular among Americans, particularly Hollywood celebrities, because drinking, gambling and horse racing were still illegal in most of the neighboring U.S. states.
 The first manager of the track was Tommy Gorman, who had previously been involved in ice hockey.